SimonsRoad/PoseRegression/README.md

 # ScenePoseNet
-This work is under an active development.
+This work is under active development.
 Stay tuned!